-Policy 2: Address future park needs Strategies
+Policy 2: Address future park needs.
+Strategies

-- 2.1: Seek opportunities to improve access to parks via land acquisition, land banking and shared use agreements. - As the town continues to grow, demand for parks and recreation will increase.
-Actively seek opportunities for land banking and land acquisition for future parks.
-Primary search areas should be sites that are anticipated to grow quickly, are easily accessed by a large proportion of current (or future) residents, or are of particular natural or ecological significance. - The 2016 Parks and Recreation Master Plan analyzed the current and projected park needs for the Town of Winterville.
-Findings included: - Current park acreage was 30 acres - Recommended park acreage in 2016 based on population was 189 - In general, these areas are currently underserved and are likely to see increases in population/demand: - West of NC 11. - Southeast near currently planned residential. - North of downtown (north of Worthington St)
+2.1: Seek opportunities to improve access to parks via land acquisition, land banking and shared use agreements.

+- Actively seek opportunities for land banking and land acquisition for future parks. - Primary search areas should be sites that are anticipated to grow quickly, are easily accessed by a large proportion of current (or future) residents, or are of particular natural or ecological significance. - The 2016 Parks and Recreation Master Plan analyzed the current and projected park needs for the Town of Winterville.
+Findings included: - Current park acreage was 30 acres - Recommended park acreage in 2016 (based on population) was 189 acres - In general, these areas are currently underserved and are likely to see increases in population/demand: - West of NC 11. - Southeast near currently planned residential. - North of downtown (north of Worthington St).